Stack Exchange: 2019–2020 licensing change announcements

+June–August 2023 moderation strike

+In mid-2023, Stack Exchange made several changes regarding its policies around content generated by artificial intelligence which resulted in a strike of a portion of its volunteer moderators.
+The protest centered around a policy posted to moderators on May 29 stating that the use of AI-detection tools were not permitted to be used as part of moderation.
+In a statement, Stack Exchange confirmed that 11% of moderators had ceased content moderation in response to this policy.
+This would grow to more than 23% of all moderators on the network by June 22, including more than 70% of all Stack Overflow moderators.

+The strike began with a post to Meta Stack Exchange, which raised concerns regarding the quality and accuracy of AI-generated content, and the lack of transparency from Stack Exchange surrounding this policy change.
+Moderators also stated that the version of the policy released to the public differed from the version they had received on the moderator-only forum, notably in that the public version did not include language requiring that moderators stop restricting all AI content.

+Negotiations between Stack Exchange and moderators resulted in new policies allowing moderators to remove AI content when there is a strong indicator of GPT usage, and a commitment from the site to continue to provide data and API access.
+At the conclusion of negotiations, the strike ended on August 2, 2023.

 Site features

 Reputation and badges

 The primary purpose of each Stack Exchange site is to enable users to post questions and answer them.
 Users can vote on both answers and questions, and through this process users earn reputation points, a form of gamification.
 This voting system was compared to Digg when the Stack Exchange platform was first released.
 Users receive privileges by collecting reputation points, ranging from the ability to vote and comment on questions and answers to the ability to moderate many aspects of the site.
 Due to the prominence of Stack Exchange profiles in web search results and the Stack Overflow Careers job board, users may have reason to game the system.
 Along with posting questions and answers, users can add comments to them and edit text written by others.
 Each Stack Exchange site has a "meta" section where users can settle disputes, in the style of MetaFilter's "MetaTalk" forum, because the self-moderation system for questions and answers can lead to significant arguments.

 Badges are awarded for asking and answering, participating in meta, and for moderating the site.
 There are bronze, silver and gold badges and appear on users' profile pages as well as their posts.